saiorama/cloud-browser/README.md

 # Getting Started

-0. Make sure you have a tool like `http-server` installed to serve static pages locally
-1. Clone this repo
+1. Clone this repo then `cd` into the cloned directory
-2. Run `http-server`
+2. Run `http-server` to serve the index file
 3. Visit the Cloud Browser in your browser

+At the point, you should see the `Settings` page where you can enter your `AWS Key` and `Secret`.
+Save those values locally to your browser's Local Storage.

+## Prerequisites
+1. Make sure you have a tool like `http-server` installed to serve static pages locally
+2. AWS account with Key and Secret.
+The default region is set to `us-east-1`.
+Feel free to edit the value in index.html if you want to use some other area.

-## What is Cloud Browser?
+# What is Cloud Browser?

 It is a programmable, read-only browser based interface to your AWS resources.

+# What technologies does it use?

+1. AWS SDK aws-sdk-2.941.0 served from https://sdk.amazonaws.com/js/aws-sdk-2.941.0.min.js.
+I used V2 of AWS CLI to keep the setup simple.
+You can reduce the amount of code being sent over the wire by switching to V3 and only include AWK SDK objects that you care about.
+2. Bulma CSS 0.9.3 served from https://cdn.jsdelivr.net/npm/bulma@0.9.3/css/bulma.min.css. it's the only CSS I know but I'm sure a half competent UI developer can make the interface look very nice
+3. VueJS 3 from https://cdn.jsdelivr.net/npm/vue/dist/vue.js.
+I use it in the browser mode to keep the setup simple.
+4. FontAwesome
+5. GoatCounter for metrics

+# How safe/secure is Cloud Browser?

+Cloud Browser runs purely inside your browser and makes no server/backend network calls to anything other than AWS and OpenAI.
+You can verify this by monitoring your network traffic in browser DevTools.
+So, the app is as secure as your browser.

-## Why do we need Cloud Browser when the AWS console exists?
+# Why do we need Cloud Browser when the AWS console exists?

 1. The AWS console is a general purpose tool.
 That being the case, it is very common to have to click through a myriad menu options to surface information relevant to your specific use case.